Don't Look Back in Anger: Background and writing

-In a 2019 Esquire magazine interview, Gallagher stated, "I remember writing it in Paris on a rainy night.
+In a 2019 Esquire interview, Noel Gallagher said: "I remember writing it in Paris on a rainy night.
 We had just played a strip club: our set finished, the strippers came on.
 We were nothing, an insignificant little band.
 And I remember going back to my hotel room and writing it, and thinking, 'That'll be pretty good when we record it.'
 If I'd have known that night what I know now about people playing it at fucking funerals and weddings, I'd never have finished the song.
 Too much pressure."